Sherpa Heritage Trails - Our commitment to responsible tourism

 We offer our staff:

--If necessary we provide proper clothing, shoes, and gear for all staff.
-Or we provide an additional higher wage for buying gear prior to tour departures.
+- If necessary, we provide proper clothing, shoes, and gear for all staff.
+Or we provide an additional higher wage for buying gear before tour departures.

 Respect local culture:

--We encourage our clients to encounter the local community.
-Believing that there is much to learn from each other’s culture.
-Of course, therefore, we ask all those traveling with us, to respect the culture and privacy of the local inhabitants.
+- We encourage our clients to encounter the local community.
+Believing that there is much to learn from each other’s cultures.
+Of course, therefore, we ask all those traveling with us to respect the culture and privacy of the local inhabitants.

 Protect the children:

-For photographing children you need the consent of their parents or their keepers.
+- For photographing children, you need the consent of their parents or their guardians.
 In order to protect children, we ask you to refrain from posting photos or videos of them on social media.

 Transport and energy reduction:

--All our clients and our staff travel locally CO2-emission free.
-We offset the emission in a non-profit organization that invests in environmental projects to reduce the carbon footprint.
+- All our clients and our staff travel locally CO2-emission free.
+We offset the emissions in a non-profit organization that invests in environmental projects to reduce the carbon footprint.
 We also encourage our clients to travel CO2-emission free from their home destinations.

 Preserve nature & safeguarding forests: